 Ingredients: Fine Chinese Dragon Phoenix Pearls Green Tea, Fresh Jasmine Flowers

 Iron Goddess of Mercy: I tried this one a couple of times and each one was quite different.
 The aroma of the dry leaves did not give me much, but I noticed some slight hints of roasted notes and not much else.
 More came out when I actually brewed the tea, being smooth with some roasted notes and slight honey or granulated sweetness.
 The hue of the brew was a lovely golden hue with a slightly lightened edge on it.
 I started tasting the tea and ended up drinking this tea at least five steepings in my glass gaiwan.
-Honestly, I stoped counting after five and just let myself brew.
+Honestly, I stopped counting after five and just let myself brew.
 My taste buds fought when tasting this tea between determining if this tea had floral or roasted notes.
 However, after each sip, a floral note really stuck in my mouth and lingered, making me think that this definitely was a floral note originally.
 One day I really need to figure out this roasted vs floral battle.
-After a couple steepings, I started tasting a vegetal mix of seaweed and sweeter grass.
-Little bit odd, but it combined nicely with the floral notes.
+After a couple of steepings, I started tasting a vegetal mix of seaweed and sweeter grass.
+A little bit odd, but it combined nicely with the floral notes.
 The aroma also changed and was less roasty.
 The character of this tea maintained smoothness throughout each steep.
 It was around the third steep that I started noticing a honey-floral note spreading across my tongue.
 I really liked this tea, and am already close to finishing the package.

 Birds Nest Puerh: I tried this tea on Instagram Live, and ended up not taking any pictures.
 I will be trying this tea again eventually, but I have not gotten back to it for a couple of reasons that I will explain in a few sentences.
 It was definitely a ripe or shou puerh, the whole tea had quite earthy tones to it.
 As the tea developed, there was a slight mossiness as well to the Puerh.
 I was most surprised that the leaves were very fine, and that made it difficult for me to use my gaiwan, but I am not sure how else I would want to brew this.
 Due to the fine leaves, this tea was quite temperamental and would turn astringent at the change of a few seconds.
 But I think because of the fine leaves. this tea only lasted about four to five steepings.
 I am a bit nervous to try this tea again, digestive wise we did not go well together if you know what I mean.
 I will try it again to see if it was possibly something else I ate, but slightly traumatizing on my end.